The Crown season 5: Who are the new cast? When is it released? All you need to knowSep 22 | 10 min read

 Royal relationships under the microscope in season 6 could include Prince Andrew and Sarah Ferguson (who separated in 1992 and divorced in 1996), as well as Princess Anne and Captain Mark Phillips (who separated in 1989 and subsequently divorced in 1992).

-Excitement is building around a potential storyline involving Prince William and Kate Middleton’s early university romance.
-They both enrolled at the University of St Andrews in September 2003, and their characters are currently being cast (more on that later).
+Excitement is building around a storyline involving Prince William and Kate Middleton’s early university romance.
+They both enrolled at the University of St Andrews in September 2003, and their roles have already been cast (more on that later).

 Prince Harry’s ex-girlfriend Chelsy Davy is not expected to appear in The Crown season 6, as the couple didn’t start dating until 2004.
 The series is thought to wrap up before then.

 The show’s creator Peter Morgan has confirmed that Prince Harry and Meghan Markle’s romance will not feature in The Crown’s final season.
 He explained in an interview with The Hollywood Reporter:

 “I just think you get so much more interesting [with time].
 Meghan and Harry are in the middle of their journey, and I don’t know what their journey is or how it will end.

 “One wishes some happiness, but I’m much more comfortable writing about things that happened at least 20 years ago.
 I sort of have in my head a 20-year rule.